catstats/Q-SHAP/README.md

 This package is used to compute the shapley R square value for tree ensembles in polynomial time.

-Please check "Q-SHAP Tutorial" for usage.
+Please check "Q-SHAP Tutorial.ipynb" for usage.

 Reference